zutobg/Crowdsale/README.md

 If less than 1,600,000 SOLID tokens are sold during presale, the remaining limit carries over to the main sale.

 ### Main Sale
-- Cap for both sales to be 2,400,000 SOLID tokens.
+- Total cap for both sales to be 2,400,000 SOLID tokens.
 - Length: 1 month
 - No discount